 Duration: 15 – 70 mins

 In case you’re tired of the classics, another of my weaknesses is science fiction.
 Lightspeed magazine releases four of the eight stories it publishes each month, weekly, usually on Thursdays.
-The episodes start with a short synopsis of the story (when will people learn that you can’t synopse without spoiling?!) and a bit about the author, then jumps into the story.
+The episodes start with a short synopsis of the story (I can’t) and a bit about the author, then jumps into the story.
 The podcast is beautifully produced and cozy for the ears.

 Friday